 Pricing and Payment Terms.
-The pricing for the services to be provided by us to FNF, and by FNF to us, under the corporate services agreements is on a costonly basis, with each party in effect reimbursing the other for the costs and expenses incurred in providing these corporate services to the other party.
-Under the corporate service agreement for corporate services to be provided by us to FNF, our costs and expenses will be determined and reimbursed by FNF as follows: (i) all out of pocket expenses and costs incurred by us on FNF's behalf will be fully reimbursed, and (ii) all of our staff and employee costs and expenses associated with performing services under the corporate services agreement, including compensation paid to our employees performing these corporate services as well as general overhead associated with these employees and their functions, will be allocated based on the percentage of time that our employees spend on providing corporate services to FNF under the corporate services agreement.
-FNF's costs and expenses incurred in providing corporate services to us will be similarly determined and reimbursed.
-These costs and expenses will be invoiced by each party to the other on a monthly basis in arrears.
+The pricing for the services to be provided by us to FNF, and by FNF to us, under the corporate services agreements is on a cost-only basis, with each party in effect reimbursing the other for the costs and expenses incurred in providing these corporate services to the other party.
+Under the corporate service agreement for corporate services to be provided by us to FNF, our costs and expenses will be determined and reimbursed by FNF as follows: (i) all out of pocket expenses and costs incurred by us on FNF's behalf will be fully reimbursed, and (ii) all of our staff and employee costs and expenses associated with performing services under the corporate services agreement, including compensation paid to our employees performing these corporate services to FNF under the corporate services and expenses incurred by us on the percentage of time that our employees spend on providing corporate services to FNF under the corporate services and expenses incurred in providing by each party to the other on a monthly basis in arrears.
 Payments are expected to be made in cash within thirty days after invoicing.